haunshila/NYTSample/Readme.md

 **NYTSample**
 Created using MVVM architecture.

+To run the project, open "NYTSample.xcworkspace" with Xcode.
+And Press Play button from top left corner of XCode IDE.

 Used 3rd Party SDKs
  - Alamofire -- used for Networking
  - SDWebImage-- used for caching and loading images from network